 Hello, everyone, I'll keep this short and sweet.
-I'm an aspiring screenwriter and produced playwright who has recently moved from NYC to LA.
+I'm an aspiring screenwriter and produced playwright.
 I've read scripts and done various odd jobs for a couple of production companies.
 I received an MFA in Media from City College, after which I worked on a couple of documentaries as an assistant editor.
 I've been writing stories since I was a kid and never want to stop.

 Stonewall: The Making of a Monument